Peripheral Disdain

 Yes, aside from perhaps Mario Kart, I am possibly the worst racing gamer you’d ever have the displeasure of competing against.
 I’m not sure what it is; am I handling corners wrong?
 Shifting improperly?
 Maybe I don’t understand the true performance of the car.
 All I know is that I can’t play these games for the life of me.

 That is going to change now.
-I’ve decided to turn my past efforts up 200% and try my absolute hardest to conquer racing games. → Read the rest
+I’ve decided to turn my past efforts up 200% and try my absolute hardest to conquer racing games.
+To do so, I took the crisp $20 I earned from selling textbooks and purchased the one racer with the most content and steepest learning curve; Gran Turismo 4. → Article Hominid

 Weekly News We Care About Wrap Up – 4.27.07